-2.1.2 Finding Stuff with an Ontology-Based Interface The first version of Comtella [ 5] was developed in the MADMUC Lab at the University of Saskatchewan in 2002/2003.
+Even if there is agreement among designers about using a particular simple ontology, from a user's point of view, it imposes a cumbersome and inconvenient way of organizing or finding content.
+I will illustrate this with an experience with an early version of our Comtella system.2.1.2 Finding Stuff with an Ontology-Based Interface The first version of Comtella [ 5] was developed in the MADMUC Lab at the University of Saskatchewan in 2002/2003.
 It was a peer-to-peer system, similar to the music-sharing systems Kazaa and LimeWire, that allowed graduate students and faculty in the Department of Computer Science to share research articles of interest.
 In order to share an article found on the Web, the user had to enter the URL and select the content/semantic category of the paper.
 Categories were used to allow for searching since Comtella did not support a full text search of the papers.
 We used an "ontological" approach for content organization by adopting the ACM category index, which we considered as a standard content indexing scheme for computer science.

 Yet, finding the required category in a subject category index is challenging, as any author who ever published a paper with the ACM or the IEEE knows.
 So, we simplified the ontology by selecting only the top categories corresponding to areas in which our department has active research projects and limiting the depth of hierarchy of the topics to three (instead of six—the depth that the ACM category index reached at that time).
 We then organized the ontology as a set of three hierarchically nested menus (see Fig. 2) which were used to annotate a new contribution to the system and to search for articles that have been shared.
 The system had very little use—the users indicated that it took too much effort to both categorize a contribution and to find a contribution using the menus.
 The biggest difficulty for users was not knowing the "map" of categories: To access the right level-3 menu, one had to make the right choices in the level-1 and level-2 menus.
 Some of the top categories were vague and the users had no clue where the particular level-3 category they were looking for was hidden.
 This confusion resulted from the absence of a common agreement about how categories in computer science should be structured.
 The ACM category index, like any other category list, even though likely resulting from the dedicated work of a committee of experts, reflects the particular viewpoint of the committee that designed it.
 Luckily, in the design of the top-level menu, we had included a category "All" (Other) in case the user was not able find the category they were looking for.
 Interestingly, most of the user contributions were labeled under this category.
 The users explained later that this was the easiest way to share an article.
 This also emerged as the easiest way to search for articles, since all the articles were in this category.
 Yet, it worked well only because there weren't too many articles shared and the list of results was tractable.
 However, categorizing everything in the category "All" is the same as not having categories at all.
 This is an anecdotal confirmation of the "Everything is miscellaneous" postulate by David Weinberger in his recently published book [ 47], which discusses if it is possible to impose one ontology or unified classification schema on diverse and autonomous users.
 Weinberger answers this question negatively, with many convincing examples, and argues for collaborative tagging, a simpler, non-AI-based approach supporting "findability" rather than "interoperability."